Terrariadlc/MusicBot/README.md

 The original code is completely copyright to jagrosh and the JMusicBot contributors, as per the Apache License.

+## TOC
+--TBD--
 # Dockerfile

 This fork contains a modified version of [craumix's Dockerfile](https://github.com/craumix/jmb-container), as permitted by the MIT license.
+### Getting started
+Single line setup: `git clone https://github.com/sks316/MusicBot.git && cd MusicBot && docker build -t jmusicbot . `
+1. Clone this repository with git `git clone https://github.com/sks316/MusicBot.git`

-Download `Dockerfile`, `docker-entrypoint.sh`, and `config.txt` from the `docker` folder in this repository.
-Edit the config.txt to add your token and owner ID, as well as any other changes you want to make, then build the image by running `docker build -t jmusicbot .`
+2. Enter the repository and build the container using `docker build -t jmusicbot .`

-To make config changes or update the bot, redownload the files and build the image as explained above, then delete the old image with `docker image prune`.

-Run the bot with `docker run jmusicbot`.
+3. Run the bot with `docker compose up`

 <img align="right" src="https://i.imgur.com/zrE80HY.png" height="200" width="200">